-Moving is hectic and often back breaking—between all the prep work, packing, and the heavy lifting, most people find relocating nothing short of stressful.
+Moving to New York tips is hectic and often back breaking—between all the prep work, packing, and the heavy lifting, most people find relocating nothing short of stressful.
 In the midst of all its craziness, there are some common moving mistakes we all make.
-Here are five to look out for and avoid during your relocation process:
+Here are five moving to New York tips to look out for and avoid during your relocation process:

 Hiring Unprofessional Movers